About

 My research focuses on:

-- the impact of public policies on local governance.
+- the impact of local public policies — including gender-responsive budgeting — on governance outcomes.